AyushShende0311/Deep_Learning_Project-Multi-lingual-Dysphonia-Detection/README.md

    Audio files in Hungarian, English, Dutch, and Portuguese were chunked to match the length of the German files using the `Chunking_Script.ipynb` notebook, which contains the `chunk_audio_in_folder` function.

 2. **Speaker Embeddings Extraction**
    We used a pretrained TDNN xvector model (via [SpeechBrain](https://huggingface.co/speechbrain/spkrec-xvect-voxceleb)) to extract speaker embeddings for each audio file.
-This process is detailed in the `EmbeddingModel.ipynb` notebook, and outputs a CSV file (`embeddings.csv`) with the following information:
+This process is detailed in the `EmbeddingModel.ipynb` notebook, and outputs a CSV file (`embeddings_final.csv`) with the following information:
    - `File_name`: Name of the chunked audio file.
    - `Embedding`: Speaker embedding.
    - `Category`: Indicator of healthy or dysphonic voice.